peerhaven/peerhaven/SETUP.md

 To get started, download or clone the respective repository's project files.

 **Note**:
-This very repository is not needed for running peerhaven.
+This very repository is not needed for running Peerhaven.

 ## Node.js